Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 A CGA lists goods “under control” to secure repayments.
 Don’t sign under pressure.
 Only sign if the plan is truly affordable and you understand the implications.

-Simple scripts you can use
+Simple script you can use

 “I’m seeking debt advice and will respond in writing with an affordable proposal.
 Please note that I do not consent to entry.”